 By the end of the module, students should be able to:

-- Analyse and interpret dietary data with different statistical approaches typically applied to nutritional epidemiology studies
+- Interpret dietary data analysed with different statistical approaches typically applied to nutritional epidemiology studies.

-- Design and critically evaluate research on the relationship between dietary exposures and health outcomes, taking into account issues of exposure measurement, bias and quality of evidence
+- Evaluate research on the relationship between dietary exposures and health outcomes, taking into account issues of exposure measurement, bias and quality of evidence

-- Assemble a range of relevant evidence to inform dietary public health policy
+- Assemble a range of relevant evidence to inform public health and policy

-Teaching Strategy: The module will employ a combination of teaching and learning strategies including lectures, practical sessions, small group work and discussion of hot topics or debates.
-Students will benefit from reading around some topic areas.
+Teaching Strategy: The module will employ a combination of teaching and learning strategies including lectures, practical sessions, small group work, and student presentations, followed by discussion.
 Students are encouraged to ask questions and to engage in formulating responses to questions that lecturers raise.
 Students are also encouraged to provide feedback on the content and the quality of teaching.

-Assessment: Written piece, ~1500 words (100%): The module assessment will provide an opportunity for critical appraisal in nutritional epidemiology, with specific relevance to (i) methodological and interpretive issues and (ii) aspects of communication and action in the field, including coverage in the media, public understanding, clinical or public health translation and implication for policy.
-Specific information and instructions will be provided during the module.
+Assessment: Written piece, ~1500 words (100%): The module assessment will provide an opportunity for critical appraisal in nutritional epidemiology, with specific relevance to (i) methodological and interpretive issues and (ii) aspects of communication and action in the field.

 Module Length: 4 days